Should You Purchase a Meal Plan in Fiji?

 - It’s often cheaper to pay-as-you-go if you keep an eye on menu prices and mix it up with dining at some cheaper restaurants/self-catering too

-- It’s also cheaper for those of us who don’t eat huge amounts – usually the already included buffet breakfast, as well as dinner and perhaps a midday snack, is usually enough.
+- It’s also cheaper for those of us who don’t eat huge amounts – usually, the already included buffet breakfast, as well as dinner and perhaps a midday snack, is enough.

 Other Dining Options in Fiji

-When you’re not hooked into the meal plan of your chosen resort, where else can you eat?
+When you’re not hooked on the meal plan of your chosen resort, where else can you eat?

 In many of Fiji’s towns, you have a range of restaurants to choose from.
 Eating outside of resorts is notoriously cheaper than eating at your resort.
 Check out some of the areas of Fiji with the most dining options in the following guides:

-- Guide to the Best Eats & Restaurants in Nadi
+- The Best Eats & Restaurants in Nadi

-- Guide to the Best Eats & Restaurants in Denarau
+- The Best Eats & Restaurants in Denarau

-- Guide to the Best Eats & Restaurants in Suva
+- The Best Eats & Restaurants in Suva

-- Guide to the Best Eats & Restaurants on the Pacific Harbour & Beqa
+- The Best Eats & Restaurants on the Pacific Harbour & Beqa

-- Guide to the Best Eats & Restaurants on the Coral Coast
+- The Best Eats & Restaurants on the Coral Coast

-- Guide to the Best Eats & Restaurants on the Suncoast
+- The Best Eats & Restaurants on the Suncoast

-- Guide to the Best Eats & Restaurants on Vanua Levu
+- The Best Eats & Restaurants on Vanua Levu

-- Guide to the Best Eats & Restaurants on Taveuni.
+- The Best Eats & Restaurants on Taveuni.

 Alternatively, if you’re staying in one of the very few resorts with self-catering facilities, you can pick up groceries from supermarkets and markets in Fiji’s towns.
 Check out Where to Buy Food in Fiji for advice.